Lacrosse Substitution Rules

 An illegal substitution results when a team has more than the maximum number of players on the field.
 It is considered a technical foul and the team in violation of the rules serves a two-minute penalty.
 In men’s lacrosse, there is a maximum of ten players per team on the field.
 In women’s lacrosse, there is a maximum of twelve players per team on the field.
 Finally, in indoor lacrosse, there is a maximum of six players per team on the field.

-In men's lacrosse, coaches will often use strategic substitutions to create offensive or defensive mismatches.
-For example, a "fogo" substitution is when a face-off specialist is immediately substituted after the face-off.
-Fogo stands for "face-off, get off."
-It is common for one or more long-stick midfielders to be substituted for an attacker after the defense has gained possession and moved the ball into the attacking area.
+In men’s lacrosse, coaches will often use strategic substitutions to create offensive or defensive mismatches.
+For example, a “fogo” substitution is when a face-off specialist is immediately substituted after the faceoff.
+Fogo stands for “faceoff, get off.”
+Additionally, it is common for a long-stick midfielder to be substituted for an attacker after the defense has gained possession and moved the ball into the attacking area.

 Substitution tactics for indoor lacrosse are slightly different than field lacrosse.
 Because all five field players - known collectively as a line - play both offense and defense, the coach may call for a line change.
 In a line change, some or all of members of the current line are exchanged for teammates on the bench, passing through the change area.
 Players hop over the boards to enter the field of play after their teammate has exited the field.